Search for lepton-number-violating $B^-\to D^{(*)+}\mu^-\mu^-$ decays: Selection

 A multivariate selection with a BDT classifier, implemented in the scikit-learn toolkit~\cite{Scikit-learn-paper}, is utilized to separate each signal from the combinatorial background.
 The BDT classifier is trained and applied independently for the \Dp and \Dstarp decay channels.
-The signal sample is defined as simulated candidates whose $\dordstarp\mun\mun$ invariant mass lies within 2.5 times the expected width of the \Bm mass peak.
-The upper mass sideband, spanning from 2.5 times the expected width above the \Bm mass peak up to 6\gev, is used as the background sample, with muon PID requirements excluded to ensure a sufficiently large sample and avoid overtraining.
+The signal sample is defined as simulated candidates whose $\dordstarp\mun\mun$ invariant mass lies within $\pm 2.5\sigma$ of the \Bm mass peak.
+The upper mass sideband, spanning from $2.5\sigma$ above the \Bm mass peak up to 6\gev, is used as the background sample, as it provides a clean sample dominated by random track combinations.
+The muon PID requirements are not applied in the background sample to ensure a sufficiently large sample and avoid overtraining.
 The variables used in the training of the BDT classifier comprise kinematic and topological quantities, including the transverse momentum of the \Bm, \Km, \pip and muon candidates; the IP and flight distance of the \Bm and \dordstarp particles; and the vertex fit \chisq of the \Bm candidate.
 The optimal BDT classifier selection is determined using Punzi's figure of merit~\cite{Punzi:2003bu} for a target significance of three standard deviations ($\sigma$).
 No dedicated BDT is trained for the selection of the normalization channel.
 Instead, the BDT classifier developed for the \Dp channel is applied.
 Although the \Dp and normalization channel do not share identical topologies, the input distributions of the \Dp BDT are more similar to those of the normalization channel than those of the \Dstarp BDT.
-The BDT selection applied on normalization channel is set to provide a 50\% efficiency, which is determined based on simulation.
+The BDT requirement in the normalization channel is chosen such that the efficiency, as determined from simulation, is approximately 50\%.
+This working point provides good agreement between data and simulation while maintaining adequate statistical precision.